TalinTheDev/rpg/README.md

 - Learn how to test and what you can test in a game

 **Game**:
-- A tilemap that can be rendered into a nice map
+- A tilemap that can be rendered into a nice environment
 - Diagonal movement shouldn't be faster

 ## Credits